 Distance from Washington, D.C.: Approximately 3 hours

 Head to Ocean City, Maryland, to eat your fill of seafood and unwind on the beach.
-Ocean City has a nostalgic East-Coast feel to it due to its iconic boardwalk and old-school amusements.
-Snag an ice cream, wander into taffy shops, watch street performers, or hop on the Ferris wheel– whether you’re 9 or 99, there’s something for kids of all ages.
+Ocean City has a nostalgic East Coast feel thanks to its iconic boardwalk and old-school amusements.
+Snag an ice cream, wander into taffy shops, watch street performers, or hop on the Ferris wheel– whether you're 9 or 99, there’s something for kids of all ages.

 Distance from Washington, D.C.: Approximately 3.5 hours

 Seaside Vacations & Sales is also The 100 Collection’s partner for Chincoteague (as well as Ocean City).
-Each airy island villa or house has its own fresh, comfy, and slightly nautical feel.
+Each airy island villa or house has its own fresh, comfy, and have that coastal feel you want on an island getaway– the kind of places where sand between your toes is part of the charm, not a problem.

 Distance from Washington, D.C.: Approximately 4.5 hours

-Pocono Mountain Rentals, our 100 Collection partner, provides large mountain houses that combine cabin-like coziness with seriously upscale amenities (like luxe stainless steel kitchens with ample countertop space, hot tubs, and fireplaces).
+Pocono Mountain Rentals, our 100 Collection partner, offers large mountain houses that combine cabin-like coziness with seriously upscale amenities (like luxe stainless-steel kitchens with ample countertop space, hot tubs, and fireplaces).
+Here are top guest favorites from their mountain cabin homes.

 As you map out your D.C. area itinerary, we encourage you to plan your destinations thoughtfully so you can make the most out of your trip.